 Contact is the simplest way for readers to direct remarks and criticisms to Bernard Preston.
-All writers are sensitive to their readers views and thoughts, or should be anyway.
+All writers are sensitive to their readers' views and thoughts, or should be anyway.

 Of course, when writing on controversial subjects, not everyone is going to agree with authors who dare to leave their safe harbours, opting rather for the treacherous currents and stormy seas; but then protected waters are not what ships were built for.

 Three subjects that have crawled right up Christian's noses have interested me.
 Darwin and his theories of natural selection and evolution is the first.
 He was himself a very definitely a devout Anglican, and son of a clergyman; nevertheless he has deeply stressed many believers.

 Are we really the ostriches, with our heads firmly in the ground as the media suggest?
-Is it really true, as has been reported, that fully a half of Americans believe the world was created, in conformity with a literal acceptance of the Bible, less than ten thousand years ago?
+Is it really true, as has been reported, that fully a half of Americans believe the world was created, in conformity with a literal acceptance of the Bible, less than ten-thousand years ago?

 So too, human sexuality.
-Is it positively evil, or something God given and to be revered, honoured and treasured?
+Is it positively evil, or something God-given and to be revered, honoured and treasured?

 And what of celibacy?
 Something to be chosen by the few, for sure, but to be foisted on the whole priesthood since Pope Hildebrand?
-Is it the underlying cause of serious, wide spread paedophilia by the clergy?
+Is it the underlying cause of serious, wide-spread paedophilia by the clergy?

 And thirdly, homosexuality; that has certainly got up our Christian noses.
 Is there such a thing as a faithful gay person?
 Or is a partner of the same sex by definition seriously promiscuous?